Senate to vote on border bill as Democrats seek to shift blame to GOP

 On Monday, Mr. Biden spoke to Senate Minority Leader Mitch McConnell, a Kentucky Republican, and House Speaker Mike Johnson, a Louisiana Republican, and told them to "stop playing politics and act quickly to pass this bipartisan border legislation," according to a White House summary of the conversations.

+Senior Biden administration officials called on congressional Republicans in a briefing with reporters to support the border security legislation, urging them not to make immigration a "political issue."

+"Time and again, the American people have shown that they do not want mass raids, family separation or kids in cages.
+They want a secure border, and lawful immigration opportunities for those seeking to come to America to enrich our country.
+This is what President Biden is pushing for.
+This is what bipartisan agreement would move us toward," a senior official said.
+"It's now up to Republicans in Congress: do you actually want to do something to solve the problem?
+Or would you rather use it as a political issue?"

-House Republican leadership said earlier Monday the bill was "dead on arrival" in the lower chamber in the unlikely event that it makes it out of the Senate.
+House Republican leadership said earlier this week that the bill was "dead on arrival" in the lower chamber in the unlikely event that it makes it out of the Senate.

 The compromise measure was negotiated by Sen. James Lankford, an Oklahoma Republican; Sen. Chris Murphy, a Connecticut Democrat; and Sen. Kyrsten Sinema, an Arizona independent.